Installing and Upgrading N1MM Logger+

 What to do if Windows Update moves your files into OneDrive

 Even after you have successfully installed N1MM Logger+ with the user files area in your Documents folder on your hard drive, and perhaps have even been using it successfully for some time, OneDrive can still impact your installation.
 This is because of Microsoft’s strategy of aggressively moving user storage into OneDrive.
-If the user account that you use to log in to your computer is a Microsoft account, Windows Update may silently move all of your Documents, Photos and similar file areas into OneDrive, possibly including your N1MM Logger+ user files area.
+If the user account that you use to log in to your computer is a Microsoft account, Windows Update may quietly move all of your Documents, Photos and similar file areas into OneDrive, possibly including your N1MM Logger+ user files area.
 The first time N1MM Logger+ is started after the update, you may see an error message indicating that the program was unable to open your log database.
 If this happens to you, your best recourse is to reinstall N1MM Logger+ with a new user data files area that is outside OneDrive, as follows:

 • Download the latest Full Installer and the latest program update installer from the N1MM Logger+ web site.